TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/launcher-aiming-control.md

 C2: The launcher aiming control unit shall have the ability to have network communication.
 This is to recieve data between the projectile path sensing and the velocity and acceleration sensing subsystems located on the sensor posts.

 C3: The launcher aiming control unit shall play an alert noise before firing.
 This constraint originated from the DEVCOM Rulebook.
-According to a study published in the NIH journal, the minimum duration to modify human behavior is 200 ms. In order to ensure bystanders are alerted, the minimum duration of the alert noise shall be 200 ms.
+According to a study published in the NIH journal, the minimum duration to modify human behavior is 200 ms [1].
+In order to ensure bystanders are alerted, the minimum duration of the alert noise shall be 200 ms.